protontypes/open-sustainable-technology/README.md

 - [California Forest Observatory](https://github.com/forestobservatory/cfo-api) - Python wrappers for accessing Forest Observatory data via the Salo API.
 - [mapme.biodiversity](https://github.com/mapme-initiative/mapme.biodiversity) - Efficient analysis of spatial biodiversity datasets for global portfolios.
 - [prioritizr](https://github.com/prioritizr/prioritizr) - Uses mixed integer linear programming techniques to provide a flexible interface for building and solving conservation planning problems.
-- [The Catalogue of Life](https://github.com/CatalogueOfLife/general) - The most complete authoritative list of the world’s species, maintained by hundreds of global taxonomists.
+- [The Catalogue of Life](https://github.com/CatalogueOfLife/general) - The most complete authoritative list of the world's species, maintained by hundreds of global taxonomists.
 - [Darwin Core](https://github.com/tdwg/dwc) - Standard for sharing of information about biological diversity.
 - [iNaturalist](https://github.com/inaturalist/inaturalist) - Helps you identify the plants and animals around you.
 - [pyinaturalist](https://github.com/pyinat/pyinaturalist) - Python client for iNaturalist, a community science platform that helps people get involved in the natural world by observing and identifying the living things around them.